locationtech/rasterframes/pyrasterframes/src/main/python/docs/concepts.md

 ## NoData

 A "NoData" (or N/A) value is a specifically identified value for a cell type used to indicate the absence of data.
-See the section on @ref:[“NoData” Handling](nodata-handling.md) for additional discussion on NoData
+See the section on @ref:[“NoData” Handling](nodata-handling.md) for additional discussion on "NoData".

 ## Scene

 A scene (or granule) is a discrete instance of EO data with a specific extent (region), date-time, and projection/CRS.

 ## Coordinate Reference System (CRS)

 A coordinate reference system (or spatial reference system) is a set of mathematical constructs used to map cells to specific locations on the Earth (or other surface).
-A CRS typcially accompanies any EO data so it can be precicely located.
+A CRS typically accompanies any EO data so it can be precisely located.

 ## Extent